Skip to main content

 Publish a model:

-firectl update model <MODEL_ID> --public
+firectl model update <MODEL_ID> --public

 Unpublish a model:

-firectl update model <MODEL_ID> --public=false
+firectl model update <MODEL_ID> --public=false

 Importing fine-tuned models